Ch-aOS-Ch/Ch-aOS/README.md

 - [-] = In Progress, probably in another branch, either being worked on or already implemented, but not fully tested.

+### Next on the chopping board:
+- [ ] Ch-imera
+- [ ] Installer

 ### MVP
 - [-] Minimal Installer with Firmware Detection
 - [x] Plugin System for Ch-aronte
+- [x] Declarative package state manager (Install and uninstall declaratively) for Ch-aOS.

 ### Modularity + Automation
 - [x] Dotfile Manager integrated with the Plugin System
 - [x] chaos system manager CLI helper.
+- [ ] Ch-imera Ch-obolo transpiler for simple nix

 ### Declarativity
-- [-] Fully declarative installation mode, with it's only necessity being the *.yml file for Ch-aronte.
+- [-] Fully declarative installation mode, with it's only necessity being the *.yml file for Ch-aOS.
-- [x] Fully declarative post-install system configuration with only one custom*.yml file for Ch-aronte.
+- [x] Fully declarative post-install system configuration with only one custom*.yml file for Ch-aOS.
-- [x] Declarative package state manager (Install and uninstall declaratively) for Ch-aronte.
 - [x] Repo manager for Ch-aronte.
+- [x] Secrets management.
+  - Utilizes sops as a secrets manager.
+  - Utilizes Jinja2 for templating.

 ### Quality + security
 - [-] Pytest + flake8 tests for all the codebase.

 ### Ideas being studied
-- [-] Secrets management (HIGHLY expansible, currently only used for user passwords).
-  - Now that I finally integrated [sops](https://github.com/getsops/sops) to the system, I can easily do secrets management with encryption and safe commiting.
+- Ch-iron -- a fedora core for Ch-aOS
+- Ch-ronos -- a debian core for Ch-aOS
+- mapping for distro agnosticity (probably impossible)

 ## Contributing

 Contributions are higly welcomed.
-If you have ideas to improve Ch-aronte, your help is very welcome!
+If you have ideas to improve Ch-aOS, your help is very welcome!
 Check out CONTRIBUTING.md to get started.

 Areas of particular interest include: